 Is Kiteboarding Dangerous?

-The most important of all is that almost everybody can learn to ride.
+If kiteboarding is dangerous?
+Well, the most important of all is that almost everybody can learn to ride.

 Women, men, young and old.
 Even if you are not the fittest tool in the shed you can learn kiteboarding.
 A 3 year old has already been spotted kiteboarding.